a-day-old-bagel/s2s/README.md

 - Function pointers
 - Frames

+## Madeorsk's fork

+This is a fork from [`ziglibs/s2s`](https://github.com/ziglibs/s2s) which provides more features for real-world usage.

+- Usable with zig's dependency manager.
+- Support `[]u8` with sentinels.
+- Support hash maps.

 ## API

 The library itself provides only some APIs, as most of the serialization process is not configurable.